PlexHaxx/DevTools.bundle/README.md

 DevTools.bundle
 ===============

-This bundle will assist 3.Party developers in accessin info and files on a server running PMS
+This bundle will assist 3.Party developers in accessin info and files on a server running PMS (Plex Media Server)

 To see futher info, look in the wiki